MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 > [!NOTE]
 > **Bing Maps Calculate Optimized Itinerary Routes service retirement**
 >
 > The Bing Maps **Calculate Optimized Itinerary Routes** service is now deprecated and will be retired on 6/30/2025.
 To avoid service disruptions, modify your application by 6/30/2025.
-Azure Maps provides security, privacy and compliance enhancements and we encourage customers to move to this solution.
+Azure Maps offers this capability and provides security, privacy and compliance enhancements.
+Customers are encouraged to move to this solution.
 Resources to aid in your migration:
 >
 > - [Why you should choose Azure Maps](https://aka.ms/whyazuremaps)
 > - [Migrating to Azure Maps](https://aka.ms/movetoazuremaps)